conholdateapp/docs.conholdate.app/docs/how-to/Convert.md

 Our online document conversion supports over 7000 document and file formats pairs.
 See [Online Document Conversion](https://conholdate.app/features/document-converter-online) page for more information and a full list of all supported formats.

-## Comming soon
+## Coming soon
-Following is a list of comming soon features:
+Following is a list of coming soon features:

 ### Bulk conversions
 Ability to convert multiple documents at once.